Feedback

 Exercise steps

-nRF Connect for VS Code: New Application View
+nRF Connect for VS Code: Create a New Application menu

 Note

-3.5.
-Name your application fund_less1_exer2 as this is the naming convention that we will use for exercises throughout this course.
-Note that this will create a folder for your application called fund_less1_exer2.
+3.3 Name your application fund_less1_exer2 this is the naming convention we will use for exercises throughout this course.
+Note that this will create a folder for your application called fund_less1_exer2 .
+Press Enter

 Note

-nRF Connect for VS Code might show some error squiggles of headers files not found.
+nRF Connect for VS Code might show some error squiggles of headers files not found for an unbuilt application.
 Please ignore these error squiggles at this stage.
 These errors will automatically be resolved once you add and build a configuration (next step).

 4. Add a build configuration.